Welcome to the Haines City Water Control District

 The Haines City Water Control District was created for the purposes of maintaining a drainage ditch that meanders in a southerly direction on both the east and west side of U.S. Highway 27 that is located within a defined geographic area lying generally on the western side of the corporate limits of Haines City, Florida, and Polk County.

-The District gives notice that is necessary to prepare and consider an updated water control plan and to adopt an increase in non-ad valorem assessments to achieve financial sustainability in the annual budget process by levying such assessments to provide adequate revenues to pay for annual operating and capital costs associated with its required water control planning process, and to create necessary and reasonable reserves.
-The District water control plan and assessments are for the purpose of comprehensive water management and control toward development of lands within the District, and managing water by means of canals, ditches, levees, dikes, pumping, and other water control works and improvements toward making the lands within the District available and habitable for settlement and agriculture, for the public convenience, welfare, utility and benefit, and other purposes as provided by chapter 298, Florida Statutes, and other applicable law.
+Notice was previously given by publication in The Ledger and on the website of the District's annual consideration of the adoption of non-ad valorem assessments as a part of the annual budget process which necessarily involves levying such assessments to provide adequate revenues to pay for annual operating and capital costs associated with the District’s required water control and planning process, and to create necessary and reasonable reserves.
+The public hearing was held on August 13, 2019.
+The District’s water control plan and assessments are for the purpose of comprehensive water management and control toward development of lands within the District, and managing water by means of canals, ditches, levees, dikes, pumping, and other water control works and improvements toward making the lands within the District available and habitable for settlement and agriculture, for the public convenience, welfare, utility and benefit, and other purposes as provided by chapter 298, Florida Statutes, and other applicable law.